amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

   2. Download the latest selenium standalone server version: and then for example
     $ java -jar selenium-server-standalone-3.4.0.jar.
 This option is require if you have not done the step No-2.
 Else ignore it. this is the other way of doing.

   Note: While installing through sudo command - you need to provide System admin password.
+On windows dont use `sudo`

-## Run Some Sample Tests
+### Run Some Sample Tests

 To execute the entire test suite in local development,
 1. npm run tests